lippings/FlapPyBird/README.md

 FlapPyBird with smiles
 ===============

 A Flappy Bird clone where you can smile to fly.
-Based on [this repo](https://github.com/sourabhv/FlapPyBird)
+Based on [this repo](https://github.com/sourabhv/FlapPyBird).
+Uses smile detector [trained on Genki4K](https://github.com/lippings/smile-detection)

 Install and run
 ---------------------------